Should path walkers keep to the right?

 Lyn from Doncaster writes:

-I am attempting a change in approach and create more simple and sensible shared bike/pedestrian pat
+I am attempting a change in approach and create more simple and sensible shared bike/pedestrian path rules.

 When I was a youngster and we often walked along roads without footpaths, we were always taught to walk on the right hand side facing the traffic.
 In fact, Australian Road Rules still recommend this.